Saint Marys Bay, New Zealand: 1900s

 1912 The Shelly Beach Baths, a popular mixed gender salt water bathing area, was opened.

 1950s The foreshore of Saint Marys Bay disappears during the construction of the motorway approaches to the Harbour Bridge.
-Cut off from the sea a great number of small commercial boat-yards are forced to close and many private boat-slips which have been used for almost a century fall into disuse.
+Cut off from the sea a great number of small commercial boatyards are forced to close and many private boat-slips which have been used for almost a century fall into disuse.
 The Auckland Harbour Board plan to fill in Westhaven completely.
 A group of local residents including engineers and architects donate their services to create Westhaven Marina, now one of Auckland's greatest assets.

 1959 The Auckland Harbour Bridge opens.

 Transport

 The suburb used to have direct links down the cliffs with several paths and roads to the foreshore and later to the Wynyard Quarter to its northeast.
 However, with the construction of the motorway, these links mostly disappeared.
 In 2012 the Jacobs Ladder Bridge over State Highway 1 was opened as part of motorway works in the northeast of Saint Marys Bay providing a pedestrian link to Westhaven Marina.